geraintpalmer/SAS-R/LabSheets/Week_10.md

     Note, labels can be using in conjunction with `tabular` (for tables) and `figure` (for images) environments.

-10. To create a bibliography we need to store the bibliographic information in a separate 'bibtex' file.
+10. **TICKABLE** To create a bibliography we need to store the bibliographic information in a separate 'bibtex' file.
 In this file you include bibliographic information for the various references you might have.

     The following is the code for a book on LaTeX.
 Save the following in a separate file: `bibliography.bib`: